vijayhardaha/yt-kabir-dohe-chrome-extension/README.md

 # YouTube Kabir Ke Dohe - Chrome Extension

-YouTube Kabir Ke Dohe - Chrome Extension is a Chrome extension that automates the process of posting a comment and liking YouTube videos.
+**YouTube Kabir Ke Dohe - Chrome Extension** is a Chrome extension that automates the process of posting a comment and liking YouTube videos.
 When you click on the extension icon while on a YouTube video page, it randomly picks a "Kabir's doha" from a predefined list and posts it, and likes the video.

-> Note: You'll have to press comment button on your own, this extension will only write the doha in your Youtube's video comment box.
+> Note: You'll need to press the "comment" button manually.
+This extension will only automatically write the doha (couplet) in the comment box of your YouTube video.
+Due to YouTube's rules and regulations, which are in place to prevent spam and misuse, automated commenting systems are restricted.
+Therefore, the extension can only assist with writing the comment but cannot bypass the manual action required to submit it.
+This approach helps ensure that comments are not flagged as spam and comply with YouTube's policies.

 ## Features